madeline-stevens/projects/myExpressApp/README.md

 Next steps:

+- removed all duplicate project files now trying to commit
 - Working on connecting to Azure
 - explore the DSA style/design guide
 - Edit all image alt text